JoshuaOhYQ/etc2073/docs/index.md

 Feel free to explore, learn, and contribute!

-## Why Python for AI?
+???+ question "Why Python for AI?"

-???+ success "The Perfect AI/ML Language"

     **Simplicity & Readability**
     :fontawesome-solid-check:{ .green } Intuitive syntax that reads like pseudocode